 Service Tree moving a service

-Service Tree is a catalogue of all Services across Microsoft’s Azure.
-Services are organized by Organization, division, then specific teams.
-Each service
+Service Tree is a directory of all internal services across Microsoft’s Azure.

-Occasionally with re-orgs or team changes, Services must be moved to the and the information needs to be updated accordingly.
+Occasionally with re-orgs or team changes, Services must be moved and information needs to be updated accordingly.

 Joining the team

-Myself and the Engineering Systems design team were recently re-orged.
-Service Tree was another product added to our team charter.
-I was assigned to partner with the Product team to improve the user experience of the new website and UI.
+After a re-org, Service Tree was added to our team charter.
+I was assigned to partner with the Product team to improve the user experience of Service tree.

 There was a lack of trust in the value and efficiency of the previous team’s UX process.
-This led to resistance from the Product team, who advocated for skipping critical research and validation stages to meet aggressive timelines.
+Despite it’s value, critical research and validation was skipped in order to meet aggressive timelines.

-To build trust in our team and the UX process, I introduced a streamlined UX process built on Jake Knapp Design Sprint methodology.
-This time-boxed process ensured collaborative alignment and delivered validated learning in days, not weeks, thus proving the strategic value of design iteration without sacrificing speed.
+To help fit the UX process to the team’s needs, I introduced a streamlined process built on Jake Knapp Design Sprint methodology.
+This time-boxed process enabled collaborative alignment across the team and delivered validated learning in days, instead of weeks.
+The end result was higher quality, more validated designs that did not sacrifice speed of delivery.

 Old engagement timeline